msmiller/coverband_instructions/README.md

 end
 ```

 Note the `require:false`.
-This is handled in `application.rb` so as not to mess up rake tasks.
+This is handled in `application.rb` so as not to mess up rake tasks because it can't connect to Redis.
+If you're using a cloud-based Redis, then you can skip the `require:false` and the change to application.rb mentioned below.
+I think it's safer overall to do it this way because then you're running the same way on your desktop development as you are out on a server.

 ### application.rb